sp-ace5/sp-ace5/README.md

-# Hello :wave:, I am Nick Kramlich 😃
+# Hello :wave:, I am Nick K 😃
 - A Computer Science Engineer :sparkles:
 - A Web Developer :computer:
 - Technology Lover :new_moon_with_face:
--

 # About me